Beth Alvarado

 From Publishers Weekly: "Sparked by her mother’s deterioration into old age, Alvarado (Not a Matter of Love) has written a three-part memoir about her family life that approaches prose poetry."

-Reviews of Not a Matter of Love and other stories:
+reviews of Not a Matter of Love:

 Rebecca Hall in Front Porch Review: "Alvarado’s fictions are, in a manner reminiscent of Alice Munro, subtly metafictional.
 But Alvarado’s collages are all her own, made from the rough, ocotillo and saguaro-peppered stuff of the American Southwest."